Idle Hour Theater (Now the Moonlight Theatre)

-Famous names like John Phillip Sousa and his orchestra among others drew packed houses of eager enthusiasts.
+Built in 1900, the Idle Hour Theater was known in its early years solely for its live Vaudeville entertainment, which stemmed from various shows from both traveling and local groups.
+Famous names like John Phillip Sousa and his orchestra, among others, drew packed houses of eager enthusiasts.
 This entertainment hot spot had a 325-seat auditorium and charged a ten-cent admission for adults and five cents for children.

-The theater saw a sharp increase in popularity when it began to incorporate silent movies, beginning with “A Wonderful Night,” in 1914.
-Another well-liked attraction for the Idle Hour was the addition of multi-part serials that continued from week to week, comparable to today’s soap operas.
-The Idle Hour Theater closed in 1926.
-The last film shown there was Lon Chaney starring in “Road to Mandalay”.
-The Idle Hour Theater building went through many owners and housed several different businesses over the years.
-The Idle Hour Theatre’s history will live on and restored to it’s former glory as Moonlight Theatre.
+The theater experienced a sharp increase in popularity when it began incorporating silent movies, beginning with “A Wonderful Night” in 1914.
+Another attraction for the Idle Hour was the addition of multi-part serials that continued from week to week, comparable to today’s soap operas.

 Built in 1900